Vijender Gupta: Political career

 He started his political career as secretary of Janta Vidyarthi Morcha in 1980.
 He was quickly elevated to Joint Convener of Janta Vidyarthi Morcha in 1983.
 In 1995 he was appointed President of Bhartiya Janta Yuva Morcha in Keshav Puram District.

 His electoral journey started in 1997 when he was elected as Councilor of Municipal Corporation of Delhi.
 He served as Chairman of Law & General Purpose Committee, Municipal Corporation of Delhi from 1997 to 1998 and Deputy Chairman of High Powered House Tax Committee from 2001 to 2002.
 He has been elected three times in the Municipal elections from Rohini that too with the highest margin in Delhi.
 To his credit, Gupta developed Rohini as a model municipal unit.

 He was elevated to Secretary of BJP Delhi in 2002.
 Gupta had also contested the 2009 Lok Sabha election from the Chandni Chowk constituency against Kapil Sibal of the Congress but lost.
 Gupta was nominated BJP Delhi president on 15 May 2010.

 He contested the 2013 Delhi Legislative Assembly election from New Delhi but lost to Arvind Kejriwal.

 In Delhi state elections 2015, he contested again from Rohini and won.
 He was one of the three BJP candidates to pull a win.
 Vijender Gupta was appointed the leader of opposition (LoP) in the Delhi assembly on 16 April 2015.

 He defeated Aam Aadmi Party Candidate of Rohini Rajesh Nama 'Bansiwala' in 2020 Delhi Legislative Assembly election by a margin of more than 12,000 votes.

+In 2025 Delhi Legislative Assembly election, he won his seat again with a margin of more than 37000 votes, highest among all 48 BJP candidates who had won the election.

+On Feb 20, he was elected as speaker of Delhi Legislative Assembly.